adel-mamin/amast/README.md

 1. creating the active object
 2. creating and maintaining a timer
 3. event pubplishing
-4. creating a regular tasks, for blocking calls like sleep and waiting for user input
+4. creating regular tasks, for blocking calls like sleep and waiting for user input

 ```C